blay/blay.se/edgeryders.markdown

 > (Commission, 2009)

-The importance of participation from the perspective of youth policy is also reflected in its inclusion in the United Nations ”Convention on the Rights of the Child”.
+The importance of participation from the perspective of youth policy is also reflected in its inclusion in the United Nations ’’Convention on the Rights of the Child’’.

 The figure of the youth seems to embody the fears and hopes of our society.
 As Linda Herrera states in an assessment of youth policy: